 Coming to Orlando from another country?
 See what you’ll need to gain access to the Theme Park Capital of the World.

-According to the U.S. Department of State, all international visitors travelling to the United States need a passport.
+According to the U.S. Department of State, all international visitors traveling to the United States need a passport.

 Visitors from countries under the Visa Waiver Program (including the United Kingdom, France, Spain, Japan and Germany, among others) do not need a visa.
 Visitors from countries outside of the waiver program will need a nonimmigrant visa.

-Effective Nov.
-8, 2021, non-citizen, non-immigrant air travelers to the United States will be required to be fully vaccinated and to provide proof of COVID-19 vaccination status prior to boarding an airplane to fly to the U.S., with only limited exceptions.
+Non-citizen, non-immigrant air travelers to the United States are required to be fully vaccinated and to provide proof of COVID-19 vaccination status prior to boarding an airplane to fly to the U.S., with only limited exceptions.
 The Centers for Disease Control and Prevention has determined that for purposes of travel to the U.S., vaccines accepted will include FDA-approved and World Health Organization emergency use-listed vaccines.
-Fully vaccinated foreign nationals will additionally need to produce a negative viral test result within three days of travel to the U.S.

 For more information on obtaining a visa, visit Travel.State.gov.